KatiuscaQ/UFOs/README.md

 ![](https://github.com/KatiuscaQ/UFOs/blob/main/Resources/search_by_country.PNG)

 ### Search by shape:
 When the user is interested in finding sightings base on the shape they were seen, the “Enter a shape” input box comes handy.
-In the example the shape “fireball” is input, and seven results were displayed.
+In the example the shape “fireball” is inputted, and seven results were displayed.

 ![](https://github.com/KatiuscaQ/UFOs/blob/main/Resources/search_by_shape.PNG)

 ## Summary:
+### Drawbacks:
 The webpage has been updated to perform particularly useful searches from a user point of view, but at the same time there are some drawbacks that could be frustrating when using the webpage.
 Those drawbacks are as follow:
 1. The page must be reset every time the user needs to change the search, or the user must remove every input one by one to start “clean”.
 2. The input boxes are case sensitive, this means if the user writes “El Cajon” instead of “el cajon” the search will throw not results.
 3. The following is not a drawback but more of a confirmation that the user might need, and it is that there is no message that confirms to the user that his/her search cannot be found on the table, instead there is a blank table.

+### Recommendations:
-The recommendation in order to have a more user-friendly webpage are as follow (all recommendations were applied to the webpage):
+The recommendations in order to have a more user-friendly webpage are as follow (all recommendations were applied to the webpage):

 1. Create a “Reset Search” button.
-From a user point of view this change makes the webpage more advance and fun to play with.
+From a user point of view this change makes the webpage more advanced and easier to play with.

 On index.html the following code was add to make the button part of the "Filter search"
 ```html